opensearch-project/project-website/_community_members/arjunkumargiri.md

 redirect_from: '/authors/arjunkumargiri/'
 ---

 **Arjun kumar Giri** is a Principal Engineer at AWS working on the OpenSearch Project.
-He primarily works on OpenSearch's AI/ML and semantic search feature.
-He is passionate about AI, ML and building scalable systems.
+He primarily works on OpenSearch's artificial intelligence and machine learning (AI/ML) and semantic search features.
+He is passionate about AI, ML, and building scalable systems.